-- Get data and reports (by departments, shift, office location, etc) to make sure your leaders are complying with their responsibilities – to be “good” managers to your people.
-Do your managers comply with your HR processes?
+- Get data and reports (by departments, shift, office location, etc) to make sure your leaders are complying with their responsibilities – to be “good” managers.
+Do managers comply with your HR processes?

-- Data-driven facilitation: If leaders are struggling – know when to reach out to offer your help. i.e. if your baseline is 70% green, arrange for a chat with HR or other leaders when it drops below 60% green.
+- Data-driven facilitation: If leaders are struggling – know when to reach out to offer your help.
+I.e. if the site’s baseline is 70% green, arrange for a chat when it below 60% green.

 - Know which leaders are doing great work to plan for promotions, bonuses, etc. What do leaders with a high Mood KPI do?
-Spread their knowledge to those struggling.
+Spread their stories to those struggling.

 - Shortcut to present powerful data to actively participate in board room discussions.
 Back your arguments with data.

-- Self-reflection: Create a habit of reflecting on your workdays.
-When confronted with two choices – you either press green or red – it forces you to reflect on your workday.
-What made today green?
+- Self-reflection: When confronted with two choices – you either press green or red – it helps you reflect on your workdays.
+What made today more green than red?
 Was it because of a particular colleague or person?
 Or a meeting that went really well?
 An achievement?
 Or because you are particularly good at something?
 And if it was red, did it turn red at a specific point?
 Too many meetings?
 Was it related to the workspace?
 A specific task?
 Stress?
 Get a better understanding of yourself.

 - Small, regular changes: Regularly reflecting on your workdays is a quick and easy way to make lots of small course corrections towards a better you.
 Write down what makes you press green and red and put your self-reflection into action.
 What can you do to have more green days?
 Is there a better, or more efficient, way that you can solve the “red” and get more green?
 This is a chance to be happier and more efficient.